Huey Morgan: Television

 In television, Morgan has appeared on the UK comedy music quiz show Never Mind the Buzzcocks, three times as a guest panelist and once as a guest host.
 In his most famous appearance, Morgan smashed a mug after becoming upset when needing to repeat lyrics from his songs in the Next Lines round.
 Morgan also participated in the BBC's The Underdog Show, where eight celebrities trained and rehabilitated rescued dogs.
-He is also a frequent guest panelist on the UK Channel 5 morning show The Wright Stuff.
+He has also been a frequent guest panelist on the Channel 5 morning show The Wright Stuff.
 Morgan also made a guest appearance in an episode of Skins as Toxic Bob, the owner of a metal record shop.
 In 2010, Morgan co-hosted Liza & Huey's Pet Nation on Sky One with Liza Tarbuck.
 Morgan also hosted Slips on the British music channel Viva.
-More recent work includes narration for National Geographic's epic series Drugs Inc, now in its third series, voice overs for TV ads such as Blink Box and more.
+More recent work includes narration for National Geographic's series Drugs Inc, now in its third series, voice overs for TV ads such as Blink Box and more.
 In 2015, Morgan began work on the Sky Arts show Guitar Stars, working with fellow DJ Edith Bowman, but left after the first series.
-On 3 November 2016, he appeared as a panelist on the BBC Television political debate programme Question Time.
+On 3 November 2016, he appeared as a panelist on the BBC political debate programme Question Time.
 In April 2018, Morgan appeared on Million Pound Holiday Club on Channel 4 with stunt driver Ben Collins racing cars in the countryside.
-In July 2020, Morgan hosted a 3 part series for BBC Four called "Huey Morgan's Latin Music Adventure", which saw Morgan travel to Brazil, Cuba and Puerto Rico, meeting famous musicians who shaped and inspired the sounds of Latin music.
+In July 2020, Morgan hosted a series for BBC Four titled Huey Morgan's Latin Music Adventure, which saw Morgan travel to Brazil, Cuba and Puerto Rico, meeting famous musicians who shaped and inspired the sounds of Latin music.

 Film

 Morgan starred in Clubbing to Death with Craig Charles, Nick Moran, Dave Courtney, and Deepak Verma.
 He also played record shop proprietor Dee Dee in Soulboy, a dramatisation of the 1970s Northern Soul scene starring Martin Compston, Felicity Jones and Alfie Allen.
-He starred in the 2000 film Once in the Life with Laurence Fishburne, playing the character Carlos as well as character called "The Yank" in the 2003 film, Headrush.
+He starred in the 2000 film Once in the Life with Laurence Fishburne, playing the character Carlos.
+He played The Yank in the 2003 film Headrush.

 Voice-over

 Morgan did a voice-over for the video game Scarface: The World Is Yours.
 He is the voice of National Geographic TV shows Drugs Inc and Underworld Inc as well as narrating the two-part BBC television documentary Blues America in 2013, which can be seen on YouTube.
-He has voiced radio ads for Wagamama since 2015, and in 2016, he voiced a global advertising campaign for Lynx (Axe) deodorant.
+He has voiced radio ads for Wagamama since 2015, and in 2016, he voiced a global advertising campaign for Lynx deodorant.